observablehq/framework/docs/data-loaders.md

 ## Output

 Data loaders must output to [standard output](<https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)>).
 The first extension (such as `.csv`) does not affect the generated snapshot; the data loader is solely responsible for producing the expected output (such as CSV).
-If you wish to log additional information from within a data loader, be sure to log to stderr, say by using [`console.warn`](https://developer.mozilla.org/en-US/docs/Web/API/console/warn); otherwise the logs will be included in the output file and sent to the client.
+If you wish to log additional information from within a data loader, be sure to log to standard error, say by using [`console.warn`](https://developer.mozilla.org/en-US/docs/Web/API/console/warn) or `process.stderr`; otherwise the logs will be included in the output file and sent to the client.

 ## Building